Complaints Policy

 Taking your Complaint further

-If you are still unhappy and feel that the matter is still unresolved and wish to make a formal complaint, this should be put in writing to, the Commissioner Head of Corporate Services, setting out the details and explaining what you think went wrong and what you feel would put things right.
+If you are still unhappy and feel that the matter is still unresolved and wish to make a formal complaint, this should be put in writing to, the Head of Corporate Services, setting out the details and explaining what you think went wrong and what you feel would put things right.

 The email address for the registry of complaints admin@cosica-ni.org and the postal address for correspondence is detailed below.